erazortt/DoViBaker/README.md

 - `chroma reduction factor` this optional argument sets the factor by which the chroma is reduced.
 Default is `1.0`, meaning chroma is not reduced.

 Comment on the special input option for PQ re-normalized to 1000 nits:
-In that case, the generated LUT will expect that the input PQ was re-normalized to 1000 nits max brightness, meaning that [DoViTonemap](#dovitonemap) is to be used with the option `normalizeOutput` set to `true`.
+In that case, the generated LUT will expect that the input PQ was re-normalized to 1000 nits max brightness, meaning that preceeding the LUT processing [DoViTonemap](#dovitonemap) has to used with the option `normalizeOutput` set to `true`.
 LUTs for re-normalized inputs can be of smaller size than normal LUTs while still providing better quality.
 A good size for such a LUT is `50` instead of the `65` needed for the default PQ input.

 ## SDR Looks
 The default settings for `sdr_gain` and `sdr_compression` try to emulate a typical SDR look in what concerns dynamic range.
 This is usually more toned-down (aka flatter) than a typical HDR.
 For an even even more toned-down look increase `sdr_compression`, or, inversly and if trying to retain as much HDR feeling as possible, increase `sdr_gain`.
 If the output seems too colorful, the chroma can be decreased by decreasing `chroma_reduction_factor`.
 Tweaking of these settings will need to be done for each stream individually, while the defaults should be a good starting point in all instances.